isaacfungg/obsidian/Mortgage Broker Course/Terms.md

 `Registered charge`: Is an **interest in land held by someone other than the owner**.
-`Crown Land`: Any land or interest in land, whether covered by water or not, that is vested in the government `Charge`: A legal claim by one party over the property of another as security for a debt or other obligation
+`Crown Land`: Any land or interest in land, whether covered by water or not, that is vested in the government `Charge`: A legal claim by one party over the property of another as security for a debt or other obligation `Doctrine of Notice`: Buyers are legally assumed to know about any existing interests or claims on a property.